Skip to content

 • Define and compute demographic parity for a binary classifier

-• Define and compute equalized odds (true positive rate parity)
+• Define and compute equalized odds (true positive rate AND false positive rate parity)

 • Choose the appropriate fairness metric based on application context